Billy Joe Saunders: Inactivity

 On 27 September, ESPN's Dan Rafael first reported that Saunders had tested positive for oxilofrine, known as a stimulant.
 The test was carried out by the Voluntary Anti-Doping Association (VADA) on 30 August.
 VADA president Dr. Margaret Goodman reported, "The results of the analysis are as follows: Adverse.
 Urine specimen number 4248408: oxilofrine detected.
 Note the following is also contained on the laboratory report: 'Opinions: oxilofrine may have resulted from the administration of ephedrine which was also detected but below the decision limit of 11ug/ml.
 The estimated concentration of ephedrine is 4.6 ug/ml."
 Hearn stated he would wait to see if the Massachusetts commission will allow Saunders to fight, however confirmed Andrade would still appear in the main event, whether it be a vacant world title or a non-title bout.
 Promoter Warren claimed the positive test was due to a nasal spray and was permitted by UKAD.
 The BBBofC also stated Saunders was not in breach of their regulations.
 At a hearing, the MSAC denied Saunders a license, meaning he could not defend his title against Andrade.
 According to reports, the cancellation meant Saunders team would be losing around $2.3 million.
 WBO president, Paco Valcarcel told ESPN, Saunders would not be stripped immediately, as Saunders would likely appeal and Andrade's fight against Namibian boxer Walter Kautondokwa (17–0, 16 KOs), who at the time was ranked #2 with the WBO, would be for the vacant WBO interim title.
 On 11 October 2018, it was announced that Saunders had vacated the WBO middleweight title in anticipation of being stripped.

 Ring return

 On 12 December 2018, promoter Warren announced that Saunders would return to the ring on 22 December at the Manchester Arena on the Josh Warrington vs. Carl Frampton IBF featherweight championship undercard.
 It was later announced his opponent would be Hungarian boxer Zoltan Sera (32–17–1, 22 KOs).
 Sera was replaced days before the fight.
 Saunders' new opponent was revealed to be 41 year old veteran Charles Adamu (32–13, 25 KOs) from Ghana.
 Saunders weighed 178.5 pounds and Adamu came in at 173.2 pounds.
 Saunders won the fight after Adamu failed to come out from his corner after round four.
+Saunders was in complete control from the beginning.
+Adamu showed little offensive threat and eventually signalled to his corner that he could not continue after the fourth round.